Barb and Dave's Family Website |

 Friday,

 September 26 It was a surprisingly comfortable night in our little hotel room.
 We got up late, and started the day with the usual hop on, hop off bus tour.
-Our first stop was Cathedral Square.
-The main attraction here is Glasgow Cathedral, which is also called the High Kirk of Glasgow of St. Mungo's Cathedral.
-The title of cathedral is historic, dating back to the period before the Scottish Reformation and its former status as the Roman Catholic mother church of the Archdiocese of Glasgow.

 The last remaining cathedral manse house was also found here.
 All but this one have been torn down, but thankfully, preservationists got to save this one.
 It was here that we were treated to "Jackie," an older gent who just handed out little tracts of advice to passers-by.
 And this is what we could all do in retirement!